MattSainsbury-Dale/FRKv2_src/README.md

 #### Real-world example

 For users wishing to "try out" the package on a real-world example, we suggest the Sydney spatial change-of-support example presented in Section 4.3.

+#### Archived packages

+The reproducible code for the Americium experiment, given in Section 4.2 of the manuscript, uses the package **georob**.
+However, **georob** and one of its dependencies, **RandomFields**, have been archived.
+To prevent dependencies on archived packages, we no longer execute the **georob** code when running the replication script; instead, the results are saved as a csv file and stored in the data folder.

 <!---
 ### Note to Windows users